John Lyon Gardiner Mill Cottage: History

-The Cottage
+Cottage

 The mill cottage and later added extensions and dormers is a colonial-era timber-frame saltbox.
 It was restored to its 1880s appearance, when it was last renovated by Jonathan Thompson Gardiner.
 The artist Percy Moran, a nephew of renowned artist Thomas Moran of the Hudson River School of painting, lived there in the early-20th century and the cottage had fallen into dis-repair.
 The decision to replace the structure with a replica was cast as a compromise to restoration.

 Some nonhistorical add-ons to the original cottage, including porches and dormers, were removed, and the 1880 front porch was reconstructed.
 A previous kitchen would be recreated to provide an entrance and bathroom to comply with the Americans With Disabilities Act.
 A small parking lot was placed behind the cottage so as to not impede street views.

-The Mill
+Mill

 The Gardiner Mill, built in 1804, is a New England style smock windmill built by Millwright Nathanial Dominy V. and operated as a grist mill serving area farmers.
 The timber used for the mill was cut from trees on Gardiner's Island and it was finished on September 28, 1804, costing more than 528 pounds ($28,208 in 2018).
 The mill continued to operate until 1900 and retained much of its original machinery, it has the best representation of colonial style interior finish of the extant Long Island windmills and remains the best example of millwrighting craftsmanship by Nathaniel Dominy V, who also worked on other area windmills.
 Nathaniel Dominy is said to have given particular attention to detail in the workings of the Gardiner Mill frame and had worked the timbers to a smooth finish with a hand plane.
 Dominy made this extra effort partly due to this being the first of a kind, a new model windmill which was crafted to run two sets of millstones instead of one, and also because he built it for his major patron, John Lyon Gardiner.
 It was completely renovated in 1996 by the Village which created a state-of-the-art restoration of the Windmill.